Nimo

 Biodiversity counts species in an area and supports ecosystem stability.

-Sewage and pathogens cause disease; fertilisers cause eutrophication; industrial toxins bioaccumulate.
+Sewage and pathogens cause disease; fertilisers trigger eutrophication; industrial toxins bioaccumulate.

 Sulfur and nitrogen oxides form acid rain; carbon dioxide increases global temperature.